-If you’re coming from an older version of iOS, your iOS 11.3 download will be much larger, possibly several hundred megabytes or more, due to the updates you missed along the way.
+If you’re coming from an older version of iOS, your iOS 11.3.1 download will be much larger, possibly several hundred megabytes or more, thanks to the updates you missed along the way.
 This will obviously increase the download time.

 iOS 11.4 Installation Time

 Once the download is complete, iOS 11.4 will start installing to your iPhone, iPad, or iPod touch.
 This process will take longer than the download.

-If you’re upgrading from the iOS 11.2.6 update, the iOS 11.3 installation could take anywhere from eight to twelve minutes to complete.
-It took about eight minutes on our iPhone X.
+If you’re upgrading from iOS 11.3, the iOS 11.3.1 installation could take anywhere from three to eight minutes to complete.
+It took about three minutes on our iPhone X.